robinsmith3/frrouting/README.md

 # frrouting

-Free Range Routing Open Source BGP lab
+Free Range Routing Open Source lab

 Docs link: https://docs.frrouting.org/en/latest/index.html

 GNS install link: https://gns3.com/community/blog/create-a-router-with-docker-and-free-range-routing

-Running as docker containers within a GNS3 VM
+Routers run as docker containers within a GNS3 VM

-Check daemon file has routing turned on in /etc/frr
+Check daemons file has your daemons turned on

-Check vtysh.conf exists in /etc/frr

-Startup for each container example: /usr/lib/frr/watchfrr.sh -d zebra bgpd isis
+Once containers are running:
+** Use GNS3's 'auxiliary console' for router configuration.
+The GNS3 the standard console is locked out in the foreground to the startup watchfrr process so you cannot use it.

-Once containers are running: vtysh to config as routers
+** Use vtysh to config routers

-COMMANDS:
-* /usr/lib/frr/watchfrr.sh restart all